dotranquochung/Room-Population-Controller/README.rst

 https://learn.sparkfun.com/tutorials/tfmini---micro-lidar-module-hookup-guide/all
 We can use two modules or we can rotate just one to measure the size of a room.

+The occupancy load is calculated by dividing the area of a room by its prescribed unit of area per person.
+We could define the unit of area per person by following an appropriate social distancing.

 Sharing Data through Multiple Subsystems
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~